NEVADA HOA REFORM COALITION

 _______________________

 We recognize local and fragmented advocacy efforts have failed and will continue to fail until HOA reform is recognized as a social and political movement.
 The Nevada HOA Reform Coalition is a grassroots effort dedicated to uniting Nevadans through empowering HOA community members.
 We were formed by a need to provide voice to over half of the 1.3 million homeowners living in HOA - a element long missing in Nevadan's HOA legislative and regulatory processes.
-We seek to inform housing consumers, serve as a consolidated source of resources, and advocate for reform.
-Our mission is to restore, uphold, and preserve the rights of Nevada owners who choose to live in association-governed communities.

 The Coalition believes HOAs while not perfect are a good idea - at least as originally envisioned.
 They should deliver real value for both owners and the community.
 One of the primary justifications for permitting the creation of HOAs that subject owners to extensive powers affecting their property values and quality of life are assurances owners have the power through the political process to control actions of the association.
 Have we been conned?